AdamKuzniar/HelloProject/hello-project/hello-backend/ReadMe.md

 - [ ] Decide if work on
  - [ ] Windows + Desktop stack
  - [ ] WSL2 + CLI stack

+# How to tips
+1. Use WSL for container management
+2. rundocker.sh is a simple shell script/command that allows to run contaniner in interactive mode.
+ - my issues were with lack of naming docker container at the end